Get started with generative AI and agents in Microsoft Foundry

 print(f"answer: {response.output[0]}")

-The code connects to the resource endpoint for your Microsoft Foundry project, using its secret authentication key (which you would need to copy into the code to set the api_key variable).
-It then uses your deployed model to generate a response from an input prompt (in this case, the hard-coded question “What is the capital of France?”) and prints the response to the output console.
+The code connects to the OpenAI endpoint for your Microsoft Foundry resource, using its secret authentication key (which you would need to copy into the code to set the api_key variable).
+It then uses the responses.create method to generate a response from your deployed model from an input prompt (in this case, the hard-coded question “What is the capital of France?”) and prints the response to the output console.

 Save the model configuration as an agent

-While you can implement generative AI apps using a standalone model, to create a fully agentic AI experience, you need to encapsulate the model, its instructions, and tool configuration that provides additional functionality, in an agent.
-In this exercise, we’ll use the model to power an agent that helps employees with expense claims.
+While you can implement generative AI apps using a standalone model, to create a fully agentic AI experience, you need to encapsulate the model, its instructions, and any tool configuration that provides additional functionality, in an agent.

 1. In the model playground, at the top right select Save as agent.
 Then, when prompted, name your new agent expenses-agent.